Safest Places to Visit in Mexico

 -

-Travel advisory level: Quintana Roo has a travel advisory level of 2, which indicates that travelers should exercise increased caution.
-Although this advisory level is higher than the one for Calakmul, the U.S. State Department hasn't advised Americans to reconsider traveling to Cancún or avoid the city entirely.
+The US Department of State issued a travel advisory of level 2 for Quintana Roo, which indicates that travelers should exercise increased caution.
+Although this advisory level is higher than the one for Calakmul, the U.S. Government hasn't advised Americans to reconsider traveling to Cancún or avoid the city entirely.

 -